SaiAnjani/Train_SMOLLM2_V0/README.md

 # Training model based on SmolLM2-135M architecture

-This is an implementation of a SMOlLM2  model designed for efficient text generation while maintaining good performance.
+This is an implementation inspired from SMOlLM2-135M model designed for efficient text generation while maintaining good performance as part of learning exercise on training the model.

-## Model Architecture
+## Model Implementation

-The model tried to mimic SMOlLM2-135M architecture with several optimizations:
+The implementation with several optimizations:

 ### Key Components: